wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 the transactional store instruction is expanded into a few load instructions to bring in the cache line, and then a few store instructions to overwrite the cache line, preserving all other contents while updating the intended word.
 Not only Write-after-Write (WAW) conflict rate increases in this case, but also Read-after-Write (RAW) and Write-after-Read (WAR).
-In the following discussion, we assume that the write set is maintained in word granularity.
-In addition, load/store addresses are assumed to be word-aligned, because otherwise, a load may access half-speculative and half-non-speculative data, complicating the explanation.
+In the following discussion, we assume that load/store addresses are word-aligned, because otherwise, a load may access half-speculative and half-non-speculative data, complicating the explanation.

+Overall, the WS can be implemented in one of the following ways: (1) All speculative data are stored in a linear log consisting of (addr., data) paris.
+To support efficient lookup using load/store addresses, a filter is checked before a linear search.
+The filter can be a bloom filter as in VTM [5], or a fast cache of recently accessed items.
+The log can be virtualized, can be accelerated by a hardware queue, or can be cache allocated.
+(2)

 Alternatively,
 validation can also be carried out by locking the WS (i.e. blocking all accesses to data items in the WS)